kashtelanix/shroom_control/README.md

 Cheap DIY automatic incubator for mushroom growing

 What it does:
--has two modes of action: incubation and fruiting -keeps constant temperature   (21C for incubation, 25C for fruiting) -fans out CO2 every 6 hours  (it's very quiet and the new air is filtered) -displays temperature and humidity
+- has two modes of action: incubation and fruiting
+- keeps constant temperature   (21C for incubation, 25C for fruiting)
+- fans out CO2 every 6 hours  (it's very quiet and the new air is filtered)
+- displays temperature and humidity
--works well even for quite a large box
+- works well even for quite a large box

 So after laying out the substrate, only things you have to worry about are humidity and harvest :]

-Using a box with area 4300 cm2 I grew 100g of psilocibe cubensis in a single yield ^^ https://www.youtube.com/watch?v=TaKD1Vdarnw
+Using a box with area 4300 cm2 I grew 100g of psilocibe cubensis in a single yield ^^ \
+https://www.youtube.com/watch?v=TaKD1Vdarnw

 ## Building